shinh/tel_ldr/README.md

 ## Introduction

 This is a failed submission for IOCCC 2013.
+Most of this document came from the submission for IOCCC

 This is a tiny dynamic linker/loader for ELF.
 This loads programs built on Linux, and it runs on Linux, Mac OSX, Cygwin, and possibly on